The Crew (video game)

 Upon release, The Crew received mixed reviews from critics who praised the game's world design but criticized the always-online aspect, which created technical glitches and other issues, the difficult-to-understand user interface, and the presence of microtransactions.
 The game shipped two million units by January 1, 2015.

 The first expansion, titled The Crew: Wild Run, was released on November 17, 2015.
 The second expansion, entitled The Crew: Calling All Units, was announced at Gamescom 2016 and released on November 29, 2016.
 The Crew was later followed by two sequels, The Crew 2 in 2018 and The Crew Motorfest in 2023.

 Ubisoft shut down the game's servers in 2024, rendering it unplayable, as no server software had been publicly released.
 Ubisoft additionally revoked the game license from those who owned the game on Ubisoft Connect.
-A significant controversy arose around the game's shutdown, including a class-action lawsuit, and the launch of the "Stop Killing Games" campaign to prevent game publishers from using similar practices to render purchased games unplayable.
-The campaign includes a European Citizens' Initiative, which earned 1,448,271 signatures, as well as a UK Parliament petition, which earned 189,890 signatures in total.
+A significant controversy arose around the game's shutdown, including a class-action lawsuit, and the launch of the Stop Killing Games campaign to prevent game publishers from using similar practices to render purchased games unplayable.
+The campaign includes a European Citizens' Initiative, which earned 1,294,188 verified signatures, as well as a UK Parliament petition, which earned 189,890 signatures in total.

-A community project named "The Crew Unlimited" released a server emulator to make the game playable without Ubisoft servers, on September 15, 2025.
+A community project named "The Crew Unlimited" released a server emulator to make the PC version of the game playable without Ubisoft servers, on September 15, 2025.